ramos-j/docs/Maker.md

 Liquidations aren't guaranteed to be profitable despite always being triggered when the collateral ratio of the CDP is positive.
 Slippage or a market crash could cause the liquidation auction to burn less MKR than what was diluted from the debt auction, resulting in net loss for Maker and a net increase of the MKR supply.

 Maker has multiple risk parameters that ensure the system remains stable despite this risk.
-These parameters are controlled by MKR owners who participate in the Maker Governance Process (described in a later section).
+These parameters are controlled by the governors.

 **Stability fee - global**